funkybrain/Transmission/README.txt

 Bugs:
 ----
-> music comes back when death sequence starts (or at grandchild transmition?), even though volume set to zero
-> shutterRight does not close on model 2

 > the _overlay timer has a delay when the camera moves. only comes back to right position when stops moving. this is probably due to the camera trail effect.
+> no music at beginning

 Next: release 2.0
 -----------------